yujenyu/Group11_Project/Meetings/meeting.md

 ### Next steps

-Do research and focus on the period which be responsible for.
+Do the research and focus on the period which is responsible for.

-Push on Github before next meeting.
+Push on Github before the next meeting.